-Much like your wedding speeches music can make or break a wedding celebration.
-So if you’re asking yourself if you should have a Band or a DJ for your wedding reception I’m hoping my guide will help.
+Much like you deciding when is best for your wedding speeches to ensure a great atmosphere during your meal, the music can really make the wedding party.
+So if you’re asking yourself if you should have a Band or a DJ for your wedding reception I’m hoping this guide will help.
 Both have their pros and cons.
 Before deciding though there are a few straightforward questions you should ask.

 1) Is there space for a band at my wedding venue?

 This might seem obvious, but the reality is that some wedding venues are just too small to accommodate bands.
 As well as you, your guests, the venue may struggle or limit how many instruments or large pieces of equipment it can accommodate.
 Check with your wedding venue.
 They will likely be able to advise if a live band is possible.
 How big it can be and perhaps even be able to make some recommendations.

 2) Are there any restrictions concerning the entertainment your venue has?